- Life & Money

-4 Key Money Conversations to Have Before Getting Engaged
+4 Key Money Conversations to Have When You’re Getting Engaged

-Financial planning may not be the sexiest topic.
-But it’s important for you and your significant other to be aligned on key issues that will influence what your life together looks like before you walk down the aisle, says Maggie Baker, a psychologist who specializes in financial therapy.
+If you and your significant other are working to align yourselves on key issues that will influence what your life together looks like before you walk down the aisle, here are four key money conversations to have when you’re getting engaged.

 What are our individual money management styles?

 When you first started dating, you probably observed each other’s money habits over time as you got to know each other.
-But now that you feel secure with one other and are committed to your relationship, Baker says it’s time to have deeper conversations around your finances — ask questions about everything, from how you spend money every day to the experiences and role models that helped shape your financial views.
+But now that you feel secure with one other and are committed to your relationship, it’s time to have deeper conversations around your finances—ask questions about everything, from how you spend money every day to the experiences and role models that helped shape your financial views.

-Baker recommends that couples start by asking some basic questions:
+Maggie Baker, a psychologist who specializes in financial therapy, recommends that couples start by asking each other some basic questions:

 - Are you more of a spender or a saver?